Vrest/Coding-guidelines/style-requirements/PSR-2-coding-style-guide.md

 ```

-4. Classes, Properties, and Methods
+4. Classes, Fields, and Methods
 -----------------------------------

 The term "class" refers to all classes, interfaces, and traits.